ultrabytes/Fancy-Checkbox/README.md

 # Demo link : http://www.bytesultra.com/demo/fancycheckbox

 ## Purpoese of this Project
-The main purpose of this project is just how to get a attractive Checkboxes and with css only.
+The main purpose of this project is just how to get a attractive Checkboxes.

 ## Bugs and feature requests